MiracleFeet India is an independently registered non-profit working to eliminate clubfoot disability throughout the country.

 MiracleFeet India works in partnership with the government and select charitable/trust hospitals.

-In the states of Uttar Pradesh, Himachal Pradesh, Mizoram, Nagaland, Tripura we have MoUs with the the National Health Mission.
+In the states of Uttar Pradesh, Himachal Pradesh, Mizoram, Nagaland, Tripura and Haryana, we have MoUs with the National Health Mission.
 In Madhya Pradesh and Maharashtra, we work with charitable/trust hospitals.
 Talks are in progress with several state governments to set up state-wide clubfoot programs.
-The aim is to set up a clubfoot program in every district of every state in the country so a parent and child have easy access to quality treatment no matter where they live.
+The aim is to set up a clubfoot program in every district of every state in the country, so a parent and child have easy access to quality treatment no matter where they live.